AI SDK Internals

 Why this chapter exists

 Zapvol’s agent engine is built on Vercel AI SDK.
-On the surface we only call three
+On the surface we only call three APIs:

-APIs: new ToolLoopAgent(...), agent.stream(...), result.toUIMessageStream(...).
-But the details that actually
+new ToolLoopAgent(...), agent.stream(...), result.toUIMessageStream(...).
+But the details that actually determine

 The official docs alone don’t cut it.
 Four recurring questions in the community all trace back to missing this foundation: